Popular Online Programs

 Cost of an Online Bachelor's Degree

-Tuition is the biggest portion of any degree's expense, but it's not the only cost associated with higher education.
-Schools charge fees that vary by institution.
-Many online students pay technology fees each term, and there are fees for applying to a college in the first place and for covering the cost of graduation in the final semester.
-Online students need reliable high-speed internet access, books or electronic books, and sometimes specific software.
+Although tuition is the biggest portion of any degree's expense, it's not the only cost associated with higher education.
+Schools charge fees that vary by institution and program type.
+For example, some online students pay technology fees each term, and there are also fees for applying to a college in the first place and for covering the cost of graduation in the final semester.
+Additionally, online students need reliable high-speed internet access as well as supplies, such as books, e-books, and sometimes specific software.

 Financial Aid for Online Students

-Financial aid can help online college students cover some or all of their education costs.
 The first step in the process is to complete a Free Application for Federal Student Aid (FAFSA), which determines how much federal aid a student qualifies for.
 Federal aid includes gift aid that doesn't need to be repaid: grants based on financial need, scholarships based on merit or family background, and work-study programs that provide tuition waivers for students.
-The government also offers loans at interest rates that are generally more favorable than loans from private sources.
+The government also offers student loans at interest rates that are generally more favorable than loans from private sources.

 Salary Outcomes for Online Bachelor's Graduates